quantumphysicist/Teaching-Data-Science/README.md

 ## File Descriptions <a name="files"></a>

+`Accessing Data Via APIs\Accessing Openweathermap.org.ipynb`
+A demonstration of how to access the openweathermap.org API using Python.

+`Attendance Tracker — Zoom`

+This is an Attendance Tracker Python script that processes Zoom attendance data by comparing expected and actual participants.
+To use it, export the participants list from Zoom and create a CSV file with expected participants' names and run the script to generate an attendance.csv file with attendees' status.

+`Attendance Tracker — Teams`

+This is an Attendance Tracker Python script that processes MS Teams attendance data by comparing expected and actual participants.
+To use it, replace the Teams report with your own and create an expected_participants.csv file with the names of expected participants.
+Running the script generates a CSV file named attendance.csv with attendance information.

 `Logistic Regression\Logistic_Regression_Tumours_Dummy_Data.ipynb`
 This notebook uses the Logistic Regression algorithm to predict the type of tumour (malignant or benign) based on the size of the tumour.